open-feature/js-sdk/CONTRIBUTING.md

 - Consolidating the perspectives and putting a summary in the PR.
 It is recommended to add a link into the PR description, which points to a comment with a summary in the PR conversation.
-- Tagging subdomain experts (by looking at the change history) in the PR asking for suggestion.
+- Tagging domain experts (by looking at the change history) in the PR asking for suggestion.
 - Reaching out to more people on the [CNCF OpenFeature Slack channel](https://cloud-native.slack.com/archives/C0344AANLA1).
 - Stepping back to see if it makes sense to narrow down the scope of the PR or